Saturday, 20 September 2025

 Whilst the actual writing of the story would take Dodgson over 6 months to start, the germ of what would become Alice's adventures Underground and, world famous as Alice's adventures in Wonderland, indeed started on these boating trips between friends, the story's episodic structure reflects this, as do the in jokes made for the 4 listeners of the tale.
 Even if Dodgson was less enamoured with having to continually come back to the Alice story and add extra episodes.
 The world is forever glad he did!

-(Above: The Three Liddell sisters, 1864, Lorina (seated) Alice (Left) and Edith (right) captured in the artwork The Sisters by Sir William Blake Richmond)
+(Above: The Three Liddell sisters, 1864, Lorina (seated) Alice (right) and Edith (left) captured in the artwork The Sisters by Sir William Blake Richmond)

 Today's recommendation is Alice in Wonderland (1986 BBC) which begins at this very first storytelling boating trip, on the 4th of July.
 Kate Dorning plays a dual role in this version.
 She plays both a quiet Alice Liddell, and a delighfully eccentric, wild Alice.
 For once the two look different, perhaps reflecting that Dodgson never saw his fictional creation as actually being Alice Liddell herself!